mfcatgrep/Averaging/README.md

 # Averaging

-_GIt under construction_
+_GIT under construction_

 Averaging is a very simple program , built in Python , to average a stack of images.
-Averaging , average similar images, removing the annoying noise (or grain) in photos to obtaining a more smoother result.
+Averaging , averages similar images, removing the annoying noise (or grain) in photos to obtaining a more smoother result.

 An example of this may be observed in the following image.